What Do You Have To Disclose When Selling A House In The UK?

 They may decide to take action under the Misrepresentation Act 1967 and the burden of proof has shifted from the buyer to the seller.

-This now means that the buyer no longer has to prove that you lied on the form, it’s now up to you to prove that you did not, should they decide to make a claim.
+This now means that the buyer no longer has to prove that you lied on the form, it’s now up to you to prove that you didn’t, should they decide to make a claim.

 Then, should a court find you guilty of misrepresentation, which covers negligence and fraudulent activity, you can be ordered to pay damages to the buyer.